Livestream & Concert on the radio

 Alice Lackner - Sopran

-Alice Lackner studied singing with Prof. Kunz-Eisenlohr at the HfMT Cologne/Aachen and is currently receiving further training from Sami Kustaloglu.
-She is a scholarship holder of the German National Academic Foundation and a prizewinner of “cantatebach!”, the chamber opera Schloss Rheinsberg, and of the “Podium junger Gesangssolisten”.
-She is also a sociologist at ZOiS Berlin.
+Alice Lackner was born in Munich, studied singing with Prof. Kunz-Eisenlohr at the HfMT Cologne/Aachen and is currently receiving further training from Sami Kustaloglu in Berlin.
+She holds a scholarship from the German National Academic Foundation and has won prizes from “cantatebach!”, the Rheinsberg Castle Chamber Opera, and the “Podium junger Gesangssolisten”.
+With a degree in sociology, she works as a researcher at ZOiS Berlin.
+From 2025 onwards, she will take over the artistic direction of the “Güldener Herbst” festival in Thuringia.

 Michael Taylor